MarcSky/pretty-file-lister/readme.txt

 * Added shortcode wizard to insert shortcode (FEATURE)
 * Now reads custom css files from a folder in your theme directory (stops files getting wiped after upgrade).

+= 0.3 =
+* Various small bugs fixed
+* Changed jquery calls to work with older versions

 == Upgrade Notice ==

 = 0.2 =
+If you are using the Style Pack you will need to [redownload it (Style Pack v0.3)](http://www.smartredfox.com/style-pack-download/) and install it into your theme directory.
+= 0.3 =
 If you are using the Style Pack you will need to [redownload it (Style Pack v0.3)](http://www.smartredfox.com/style-pack-download/) and install it into your theme directory.